John0207/John0207.github.io/README.md

 	<li>Improvement of while loop and algorithms:</li>
 	<ul>
 		<li>Re-structured to fully account for possible exceptions.</li>
-		<li>Algorithms account for all cases such as too cold case which was not previously.</li>
+		<li>Algorithms account for all cases such as too cold case which previously caused an error.</li>
 		<li>More graceful termination of loop with new exit message.</li>
 	</ul>
 	<li>Expanding as needed based on improvements:</li>